 - 125-Red, white and blue paper straws (Target dollar spot!)

 - Silhouette Cameo or another cutting machine (or cut out shapes by hand)

 - Red, white and blue cardstock

 Paint chip board craft ring white and let dry.
-This is so that if any part shows through, it won’t stand out as much.

-Decide on the pattern you’d like to do with the straws.
+While the paint is drying, decide on the pattern you’d like to do with the straws.
 I had twice as many blue and red straws than I did white, so I chose to do an alternating pattern with half as many white straws as red and blue.

 Start gluing the straws down with hot glue to the craft ring in your chosen pattern.
 Be sure to line the ends of the straws up with the inside edge of the craft ring.
 Also, the straws need to be glued very close together, but slightly angled.
 Meaning the start of the straws will touch, but will fan out away from the previous straw.
 This is how you will get a sunburst look when it’s finished.
+See the photo below.